 Unexcused absences demonstrate a deliberate disregard for the educational program and are considered a serious matter.
-The Principal will determine on a case-by-case basis the appropriate methods to deal with unexcused absences.
+The Principal will determine on a case-by-case basis the © 2023, Neola of Wisconsin appropriate methods to deal with unexcused absences.
 The following methods may be considered: